poppa/markdown-to-html/README.md

   <!-- endmenu -->
   ```

-  This will act as the menu for the entire site, nd will be put on all pages.
+  This will act as the menu for the entire site, and will be put on all pages.
   This section will be removed from the resulting HTML file.

 * **`minify_html`**: The HTML in the template is minified (i.e. all newlines and